 The Rolling Stones, the Who and Marianne Faithfull were the marquee names.
-Also appearing was the Dirty Mac, a one-off supergroup comprised of John Lennon, Eric Clapton, Keith Richards, Yoko Ono and Jimi Hendrix Experience drummer Mitch Mitchell called the Dirty Mac.
+Also appearing was the Dirty Mac, a one-off supergroup comprised of John Lennon, Eric Clapton, Keith Richards, Yoko Ono and Jimi Hendrix Experience drummer Mitch Mitchell.
 Bluesman Taj Mahal and Jethro Tull, who had just released their debut album six weeks earlier, rounded out the bill.

 The special had its origins when Mick Jagger, looking for an innovative way to promote their just-released album, Beggars Banquet, teamed with director Michael Lindsay-Hogg to create a television concert with a circus theme - complete with clowns and acrobats - filmed in front of an audience of invited guests.
 The broadcast begins with all the performers entering at once, followed by Jagger, dressed as a ringmaster and looking somewhat impaired, giving an invocation to the viewers.

 Jethro Tull were up first.
 This was during the brief spell when Tony Iommi was a member, and this was his only appearance with the group.
 It was not a true performance for Iommi, with the band miming "Song for Jeffrey" as Ian Anderson sang live.

 The Who were next, stealing the show with a ferocious version of "A Quick One, While He's Away."
 Although the complete Rock and Roll Circus was never aired, the climax of the Who's mini-opera was featured in their 1979 documentary The Kids Are Alright and in its entirety on its soundtrack album.